fbpx

 Repaint walls

-And two, neutral colors match with all kinds of decor by definition, so you won’t have to keep repainting your walls to accommodate tenant preferences.
+A fresh coat of paint can make a space more inviting for a minimal upfront investment.
+Just make sure to stick with neutral colors.
+Neutral colors match with all kinds of decor by definition, so you won’t have to keep repainting your walls to accommodate tenant preferences.

 Focus on curb appeal